hnfong/public-crap/bookmarks/computer-related.md

 - https://www.clientside.dev/explore - Practice with projects & problems taken from real interviews.
 Each with a set of unit tests so you never miss an edge case and solution explanations written by senior engineers to guide you.
 - https://github.com/google/comprehensive-rust - a multi-day Rust course / covers all aspects of Rust, from basic syntax to generics and error handling
 - https://pytorch.org/tutorials/beginner/introyt/modelsyt_tutorial.html - PyTorch Tutorial
+- https://viralinstruction.com/posts/hardware/ - What scientists must know about hardware to write fast code (Good for junior software engs as well)
+- https://software.rajivprab.com/2018/04/29/myths-programmers-believe-about-cpu-caches/ - Myths Programmers Believe about CPU Caches – Software the Hard way
+- https://dwheeler.com/essays/filenames-in-shell.html - Filenames and Pathnames in Shell (bash, dash, ash, ksh, and so on): How to do it Correctly
+- https://spencermortensen.com/articles/email-obfuscation/ - Email obfuscation: What works in 2023?

 ## Crypto